molomojc/MonkeyAndR/README.md

 # Usage

-Once launched locally, CureNet is accessible at http://localhost:3000.
+Once launched locally, CureNet is accessible at http://localhost:portNumber on a specific port number.
 From there, users can:
 - Register/login
 - View their dashboard
 - Access profile and health summaries